 Once you are happy with the angle and shape of the curve, you can release the mouse button.

-There is one thing that you have to keep in mind, the handles that were formed from the curved line will appear before and after the point, as shown in the picture below.
+You must remember that the handles formed from the curved line will appear before and after the point, as shown in the picture below.

-While clicking for the new point to make, you can drag the mouse if you want to create new handles.
+While clicking for the new point to make, you can drag the mouse to create new handles.

-After a curved path segment, you might want to have the path segment to be straight.
+After a curved path segment, the path segment should be straight.
 If you wish to prevent that, you have to corner the point.
 To do so, you have to type “Alt” from the keyboard, and at the same time, you have to click on that point.

-You have to press “Alt” if you are using a windows based computer.
+You have to press “Alt” if you use a Windows-based computer.
 If you use the MAC, then press “OPTION” instead.
-After you do so, the second handle which was curving the path will disappear.
+After you do so, the second handle, curving the path, will disappear.

-If you do all the things correctly one after another, the next point sent by you will remain unaffected from the last curve.
+If you do everything correctly one after another, the following point sent by you will remain unaffected from the last curve.

-Once your path will complete along with the selection, you will have to close that path.
-For doing so, you have to take thetool over the first point that you created for the selection.
-While doing so, you will see a small circle appearing.
+Once your path is completed, you will have to close that path.
+To do so, you must take the Pen Tool over the first point you created for the selection.
+While doing so, you will see a little circle appearing.

-You will find the circle close to the tool, and all you have to do is click on the point to close your path.
+You will find the circle close to the Pen Tool; you only have to click on the point to close your path.

 How to Save Your Clipping Path

-Now I will show you how to save that.
+Now, I will show you how to save that.
 First, you have to go to the Paths Panel option.
 From there, you will have to look for a new Work Path.
-Then you will need to double click on Work Path, and a blank space will appear.
+Then, it would help if you double-clicked on Work Path, and a blank space will appear.

 You can also modify the clipping path that you created.
-When you edit or modify the selection, I suggest you zoom in as much as possible to make sure which part of the path you are working on.
+When you edit or modify the selection, zoom in as much as possible to ensure which part of the path you are working on.
 Your work will be more accurate by doing so.

 You may not find the path in your image.
-If you are in such a situation, go to the Paths Panel and then click on the pathname.
+If you are in such a situation, go to the Paths Panel and click on the pathname.
 After that, the path area will appear over the image.
-Then it’s all yours to make any changes or modifications.
+Then, it’s all yours to make any changes or modifications.

-For the process, the path option needs to be kept as it is from the Paths Panel.
-Then you will have to select the tool from the toolbar on the left side.
+The path option needs to be kept for the process as it is from the Paths Panel.
+Then, you must select the pen tool from the toolbar on the left side.
 Then click on the overlapping square icon from the option bar that you will find above.

-From there, you will see an option named Exclude Overlapping Shapes and then click on it.
+You will see an option, Exclude Overlapping Shapes, then click on it.

 The selection that you made before will be visible to you.
-In the meantime, start drawing the area that you want to separate from your older selection with the help of the Photoshop Pen Tool.
-Then close the path.
+In the meantime, start drawing the area you want to separate from your older selection with the help of the Photoshop pen tool.
+Then, close the path.

-When you make the new selection, that selected area will be eliminated from the older selected area.
+When you make the new selection with the pen tool, that selected area will be eliminated from the older selected area.

 How to Modify Existing Points and Curves Along a Path

 You need to find the Paths Selection tool from the toolbar on the left side if you want to modify any existing point.
-The icon of that toolbar will look like an arrow.
+The symbol of that toolbar will look like an arrow.

-When you click on that tool, another option bar will pop-up.
-You will see two options of the Path Selection Tool and Direct Selection Tool there.
-Select the Direct Selection Tool, which will contain the white arrow sign.
+When you click on that tool, another option bar will pop up.
+You will see the Path Selection Tool and Direct Selection Tool.
+First, select the Direct Selection Tool containing the white arrow sign.

 You will be able to change and fix the positions of the points in the clipping path.
-You can drag the handles and the points with the help of this Direct Selection Tool.
-As a result, you can fix any error in the path, points, and on the handles.
+In addition, you can drag the handles and the points with the help of this Direct Selection Tool.
+As a result, you can fix any error in the path, points, and handles.

 How to Add New Points to a Path

-If you want to make any additional changes to the points that were created before, you can do that using the Add Anchor Point tool.
+If you want to make additional changes to the points created before, you can do that using the Add Anchor Point tool.
 You will find this tool on the toolbar on the left side.

-First, click on the Pen Tool sign.
-Then you will see a total of six options.
-From there, click on the fourth option named “Add Anchor Point Tool”.
+First, click on the pen tool sign.
+Then, you will see a total of six options.
+Click on the fourth option named “Add Anchor Point Tool.”
 With the help of this tool, you can add extra points to the path.

-You can create a new point wherever you want on the older selected path with the help of this Add Anchor Point tool.
+You can make a new point wherever you want on the older selected path with the help of this Add Anchor Point tool.

 Once you have planted the new point in the path, you can change the position of it and make modifications.
 The Direct Selection Tool will help you in this matter.